 Parking Structure 3 received a Parksmart Bronze certification from the Green Business Certification Inc in 2018.
 PS3 was the first parking structure in Kentucky and the 26th in the world to receive a Parksmart certification.
 Parksmart is the world’s only certification system designed to advance sustainable mobility through smarter parking structure design, construction and operation.
 The Parksmart certification process looks at four components: Management, Programs, Technology and Structure Design and Innovation.
 An informational sign is installed on the first floor of PS3 that describes the sustainable features of the structure.
 These include an efficient LED lighting system, electric vehicle charging stations, air pump station and bicycle repair station.
 During construction, 82 percent of the building materials in the precast structural system were extracted or manufactured within 300 miles of the site.
 Nearly 82 percent of the construction waste was recycled.
 The project incorporated and reconfigured the adjacent campus transit hub to improve pedestrian safety, bus circulation and traffic flow and provides a connection for students to the campus and Bowling Green’s GObg Transit Center.

 Tree Campus USA

 WKU's campus became a Tree Campus USA in 2011.
-The Tree Campus USA program recognizes campuses that effectively manage their campus trees, form partnerships in the community related to healthy forest initiatives, and encourage student engagement through service learning opportunities.
-Certified universities must establish a tree advisory committe, create a campus tree care plan, dedicate funds for tree-planting and management, observe Arbor Day annually, and create service learning projects.
+The Tree Campus USA program recognizes campuses that effectively manage their campus trees, form partnerships in the community related to healthy forest initiatives, and encourage student engagement through service-learning opportunities.
+Certified universities must establish a tree advisory committee, create a campus tree care plan, dedicate funds for tree-planting and management, observe Arbor Day annually, and create service learning-projects.

 UI Green Metric World University Ranking